zknutson/TD_Data_proj/README.md

 - Using an example object, someone needs to plot a lightcurve after grabbing data from alerce.

 - Someone needs to write code which will query alerce for looped over
-- Someone needs to decide our sample selection.
+- Someone needs to decide our sample selection. (done by emily and christina)
 -